I don’t endorse products unless I use them and like them. Here’s one I do have and do like, the Copper Tech Golf Glove. But first, some background.

 In the last thirty years, the technological aspect of golf equipment exploded.
 Drivers, fairway woods, irons, hybrids and do we need to mention the propulsion of the golf ball.
-Equipment technology marches on to the detriment of classic golf courses that are confined to the land they were built one.
+Equipment technology marches on to the detriment of classic golf courses that are confined to the land they were built on.
 But one small piece of equipment stayed remarkably the same since its introduction.
 That piece of equipment is the golf glove.

-The Copper Tech glove, in men’s and women’s, has three new advances.
-First, each glove made has a form flex technology compression so one size fits all.
-Copper Tech gloves expand and contract to fit men and women of all sizes.
-Second, Copper Tech gloves engineering with itsnon-slip patent-pending silicon technology to reduce wear.
-This allows golfers a lighter grip on the club with less tension.
-It also allows improved slip resistance, even in wet conditions.
-Third, the copper-infused technology woven into the glove to help soothe joints and relieve pain in arthritic hands.
+The Copper Tech glove, in men and women styles, has three new advances.
+First, each glove made has a “form flex” technology compression, so one size fits all.
+Copper Tech gloves expand and contract to suit men and women of all sizes.
+Second, Copper Tech gloves are engineered with its non-slip silicon technology (pat. pend.)
+This allows golfers a better grip on the club with less tension even in wet weather.
+Silicone also improves durability.
+Third, the copper-infused technology infused into the glove helps soothe joints and relieve pain in arthritic hands.
 Copper is perhaps the best pick by those suffering from osteoarthritis and rheumatoid arthritis.
-Many golfers enjoy its ability in removing joint stiffness, as well as pain, .
-Along with stiffness, copper seems to relieve the pain associated with arthritis.
+Many golfers enjoy its ability in removing joint stiffness and aches.
 While theories differ, many experts claim that copper has antioxidant as well as anti-inflammatory properties.

-My better half suffers from joint and tissue pain in her hand.
+Eva suffers from joint and tissue pain in her hand.
 It forces her to wear a thumb brace when she pursues any activity where the hands must work.
-Intrigued, Eva bought a Copper Tech glove.
+Intrigued, Eva bought a Copper Tech glove at the PGA Show in Orlando.
 We played a round of golf a few days later.
 Of course, she played with her new Copper Tech golf glove.
 Hours after the round, playing without the brace, she felt no discomfort from playing.
-None.
+None!
 It blew her away.

 The gloves come in men and woman styles in a variety of color combinations.
 If you suffer from aching hands or finger joints, you owe it to yourself to try these gloves.
-If your interested in getting a Copper Tech glove, contact: firstname.lastname@example.org or email@example.com or ask at your pro shop.
+If you’re interested in getting a Copper Tech glove, contact: firstname.lastname@example.org or email@example.com or ask at your pro shop.

-Retail clients encouraged.
+Resale clients encouraged.